progmult/yii-phing-deploy/README.md

 pear install VersionControl_Git
 ```

-2. Clone this repo in your preferred git, fill `build.properties` file;
+1. Clone this repo in your preferred git, fill `build.properties` file;
-3. Execute `phing` command.
+1. Execute `phing` command.

-On FreeBSD you may need to create symlink on git executable
+On FreeBSD you may also need to create symlink on git executable, if git installed but phing doesn't see it:
 ```shell
 ln -s /usr/local/bin/git /usr/bin/git
 ```

+## Conclusion ##
+It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use it in many yii projects, creating symlinks for this.

+I use this it my CI Jenkins installation as buld task for deploy staging project after unit tests successful on other job.